Need A Nap On Campus? University Of Maryland Has A Solution!

-Back in the day, if you needed a nap between classes you had to head back to your dorm or apartment, but the University of Maryland is providing an option for those who need a quick recharge between classes or while studying at the library.
-University of Maryland, located in College Park, Maryland just outside of Washington, D.C. has installed sleeping pods or napping pods in the McKeldin Library for the convenience of students who live on campus and those who commute in order to boost personal productivity.
+Back in the day, if you needed a nap between classes, you had to head back to your dorm or apartment, but the University of Maryland is providing an option for those who need a quick recharge between classes or while studying at the library.
+The University of Maryland, located in College Park, Maryland just outside of Washington, D.C. has installed sleeping pods or napping pods in the McKeldin Library for the convenience of students who live on campus and those who commute in order to boost personal productivity.

-The local CBS affiliate said that the pods, at $22k a pop were installed in the library to provide 20-minute naps for students who need to recharge while on the go.
-Each pod includes a reclining chair (think the seats in first class for an international flight), a privacy visor which can be moved and customize for your needs, speakers for music, and a twenty-minute timer that triggers a “sunrise” feature to gradually wake you up.
+The local CBS affiliate said that the pods, at $22k a pop, were installed in the library to provide 20-minute naps for students who need to recharge while on the go.
+Each pod includes a reclining chair (think the seats in first class for an international flight), a privacy visor which can be moved and customize for your needs, speakers for music, and a 20-minute timer that triggers a “sunrise” feature to gradually wake you up.

 Students are divided about whether the expense is justified, but nearly nobody disagrees about the benefits of a nap between classes.
 Graduate student Pranav Prabhu is torn between the cost and the need.